Microbursts – What They Are, How They Occur, And Why They Are So Dangerous

 In the upper troposphere, external cold, dry air also comes in contact with the moist air in the cloud.
 It causes the moisture to start evaporating.
 Since evaporation is a cooling process, the air in the cloud begins to cool down.

 The resulting pocket of cold air is much denser and heavier than the surrounding warmer air.
-As a result, this column of cold heavy air will start to sink to the ground.
+As a result, this column of cold, heavy air will start to sink to the ground.

-When the sinking air exists the cloud base, it comes in contact with more dry air.
+When the sinking air exits the cloud base, it comes in contact with more dry air.
 Here, evaporation continues to take place, which cools the air down even further.
 As a result, the cold air drops even faster and accelerates towards the ground.

 The actual occurrence of a microburst can be broken down into three primary stages: